Introduction to ERP Systems in Supporting Inventory Audits

 #3.
 Centralized Database for Inventory Data

 A common challenge in inventory audits is inconsistent data across different departments or systems.
-ERP systems for inventory audits solve this problem by consolidating all inventory data into a single, centralized database.
+It solves this problem by consolidating all inventory data into a single, centralized database.
 This unified platform allows every department to access the same up-to-date information, eliminating discrepancies.

 A centralized database makes it easier for auditors to trace inventory movements, verify transactions, and understand the context of changes.
 It provides a single source of truth, simplifying the audit process and improving overall data integrity.